ArchiCroc/pup/README.md

     }
   },
   // table options
-  "defaultSortField": "createdAtUTC", // in the table and search, default field to sort by "defaultSortOrder": "descend", // in the table and search, default field way to order the sort by field "tableRowClickUrl": "/collection/elements/${record.element._id}", // optional for use with connecting to sub items
+  "defaultSortField": "createdAt", // in the table and search, default field to sort by "defaultSortOrder": "descend", // in the table and search, default field way to order the sort by field "tableRowClickUrl": "/collection/elements/${record.element._id}", // optional for use with connecting to sub items
   // detail page options